 Maybe during a recent visit to your aunt’s house she insisted you help her find her winter gloves and boots – in the middle of July.
-Or maybe she didn’t remember your name at all or thought you were someone else from the family.
+Maybe she didn’t remember your name at all or thought you were someone else from the family.

 These types of scenarios aren’t uncommon, and many people wonder if their loved one knows something is wrong with them.
-And what if they don’t understand – should you try and convince them?
+What if they don’t understand – should you try and convince them?

 Do They Know They Have Alzheimer’s?

-Red’s story is a great insight into how it feels to know you are suffering from memory loss and how painful it can be.
+Red’s story is a great insight into how it feels to know you are suffering from memory problems and how painful it can be.
 Read the full story on alz.com.

 When Someone Doesn’t Understand Something Is Wrong